Tariq60/LIAR-PLUS/README.md

 - **Column 15: the extracted justification**

 Our justification extraction method is done as follows:
-- Get all sentences in the 'Our Ruling' section of the report if it exist or get the last five sentences
+- Get all sentences in the 'Our Ruling' section of the report if it exists or get the last five sentences.
 - Remove any sentences that have the verdict and any verdict-related words.
 Verdict-related words are provided in the forbidden words file.

 **Please Note:**<br>